superchordate/rshiny-template-auth/README.md

   - Go to https://console.cloud.google.com/customer-identity/providers and click "Add Provider" and select Google.
   - Paste in your Client ID and Client Secret and click Save.

-Now we'll set up the R Shiny app.

-* Create your `.env` file.
-It will hold the keys your app needs.
+Create .env file

-  - Create an empty file in the `app/` folder called `.env` and copy in the text below:
+* Create an empty file in the `app/` folder called `.env` and copy in the text below:

 ```
 PUBLIC_FIREBASE_API_KEY=paste_key_here